 - Mains voltage is converted into high frequency alternating current (AC).

-- The alternating current is sent to the transmitter coil by the transmitter circuit.
+- The alternating current (AC) is sent to the transmitter coil by the transmitter circuit.
 The alternating current then induces a time varying magnetic field in the transmitter coil.

-- Alternating current flowing within the transmitter coil creates a magnetic field which extends to the receiver coil (when within a specified distance).
+- Alternating current flowing within the transmitter coil induces a magnetic field which extends to the receiver coil (when within a specified distance).

-- Current flowing within the receiver coil is converted into direct current (DC) by the receiver circuit, thus charging the battery of the device.
+- Current flowing within the receiver coil is converted into direct current (DC) by the receiver circuit, which can then be used to charge the battery.

-Through the process described above, power can be transferred safely over the air gap and also through objects which might exist between the coils i.e. wood, plastic, granite.
-The addition of extra (or larger) transmitter coils extends the range at which the power can be transferred.
+Through the process described above, power can be transferred safely over an air gap and also through any non-metal object which might exist between the coils i.e. wood, plastic, granite.
+The addition of extra (or larger) transmitter coils can also extend the range at which the power can be transferred.

 - Greater convenience and ubiquity for charging of everyday devices